scylladb/scylladb/docs/kb/seed-nodes.rst

 -  Which token ranges are available
 -  Which nodes will own which tokens when a new node joins the cluster

-**Once the nodes have joined the clutser, seed node has no function.**
+**Once the nodes have joined the cluster, seed node has no function.**

 The first node in a new cluster needs to be a seed node.